Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Acknowledgments

 \section{Acknowledgments}

-Our research was supported in part by the NSF research grant DMS \#1702054 (M.~G.), NSF research grant DMS \#1702115 (M.~S.), and ISF grant \#1144/16 (A.~V.).
+Our research was supported in part by the NSF research grant DMS \#1702054 (M.~G.), NSF research grant DMS \#1702115 and International Laboratory of Cluster Geometry NRU HSE, RF Government grant, ag.~\# 075-15-2021-608 from 08.06.2021 (M.~S.), and ISF grant \#1144/16 (A.~V.).
 While working on this project, we benefited from support of the following institutions and programs: Research Institute for Mathematical Sciences, Kyoto (M.~G., M.~S., A.~V., Spring 2019), Research in Pairs Program at the Mathematisches Forschungsinstitut Oberwolfach (M.~S. and A.~V., Summer 2019), Istituto Nazionale di Alta Matematica Francesco Severi and the Sapienza University of Rome (A.~V., Fall 2019), University of Haifa (M.~G., Fall 2019), Mathematical Science Research Institute, Berkeley (M.~S., Fall 2019), Michigan State University (A.~V., Spring 2020), University of Notre Dame (A.~V., Spring 2020).
 We are grateful to all these institutions for their hospitality and outstanding working conditions they provided.
-Special thanks are due to Peigen Cao and Fang Li who in response to our request provided a generalization \cite{CL2} of their previous results, to Linhui Shen for pointing out to us the preprint \cite{Zhou}, and to Alexander Shapiro and Gus Schrader for many fruitful discussions.
+Special thanks are due to Peigen Cao and Fang Li who in response to our request provided a generalization \cite{CL2} of their previous results, to Linhui Shen for pointing out to us the preprint \cite{Zhou}, to Alexander Shapiro and Gus Schrader for many fruitful discussions, and to the reviewers for constructive suggestions.